trufflesuite/truffle/packages/dashboard-message-bus/README.md

 :warning: **This is a middleware package and should only be used when developing integrations for the truffle dashboard** :warning:

-The `@truffle/dashboard-message-bus` manages the communication between the Truffle Dashboard and any other Truffle components, such as the dashboard-provider.
+The `@truffle/dashboard-message-bus` manages the communication between the Truffle Dashboard and any other Truffle components, such as @truffle/dashboard-provider.

 ## Installation

-End users should never have to install the message bus as it is used under the hood by other packages.
-If you are building a package that needs to interface with the Dashboard or message bus, you can install the package from NPM.
+End users should never have to install this message bus as it is used under the hood by other packages.
+If you are building a package that needs to interface with the Dashboard or message bus, you can install this package from NPM.

 ```
 npm install @truffle/dashboard-message-bus